 Does God want us to be happy?
 It’s a legitimate question.
 In the U.S., happiness (or the pursuit of it) is hardwired into our founding documents.
 From the beginning, happiness has been up there with values like life and liberty.
 Pretty lofty stuff.

-But have you ever thought about all of the dumb things you’ve done in pursuit of happiness?
-When Melissa and I were newlyweds, I convinced myself that a $100 telescope would ramp up my happiness quotient.
-At that point in our marriage, a hundred bucks was a lot of money and dropping a Benjamin on a telescope wasn’t exactly a wise investment.
+But have you ever thought about all the dumb things you’ve done in pursuit of happiness?
+In my early twenties, I convinced myself that a $100 telescope would ramp up my happiness quotient.
+At that point in my life, a hundred bucks was a lot of money and dropping a Benjamin on a telescope wasn’t exactly a wise investment.

 Most of us define happiness according to our own, personal set of criteria, and then wallow in a mentality of “if-only.”
 If only I had a different spouse.
 If only I had a more money.
 If only I had a telescope.
 But when we pursue our “if-onlys”, we usually end up creating more problems for ourselves.

-When we relate to God, we bring our underlying dissatisfaction and our long list of “if onlys” with us.
+When we relate to God, we bring our dissatisfaction and long list of “if onlys” with us.
 After all, if God really does love us as much as he says he does, then he wants us to be happy.
-And since my happiness depends on a better job or a better relationship or a better bank account (or a telescope), then God should give me the things I want.
+And since my happiness depends on a better job or a better relationship or a better bank account, then God should give me the things I want.

 We place the burden for this thing we call happiness on God’s shoulders, and when he doesn’t deliver the way we want him to deliver, we get frustrated.